University of Manitoba

-The University of Manitoba (U of M, UManitoba, or UM) is a Canadian public research university in the province of Manitoba.
-Founded in 1877, it is the first university of western Canada.

-Both by total student enrolment and campus area, the U of M is the largest university in the province of Manitoba and the 17th-largest in all of Canada.
-Its main campus is located in the Fort Garry neighbourhood of southern Winnipeg, with other campuses throughout the city.
-Along with the Fort Garry campus as its central hub, the University of Manitoba operates three other major locations: the Bannatyne Campus, the James W. Burns Executive Education Centre, and the William Norrie Centre.
-In addition, the university also administers its French-language affiliate, Université de Saint-Boniface in the Saint Boniface ward of Winnipeg.
+The University of Manitoba (U of M, UManitoba, or UM) is a public research university in Winnipeg, Manitoba, Canada.
+Founded in 1877, it is the first university in Western Canada.
+Both by total student enrolment and campus area, the University of Manitoba is the largest university in the province of Manitoba.
+Its main campus is located in the Fort Garry neighbourhood of Winnipeg, with other campuses throughout the city: the Bannatyne Campus, the James W. Burns Executive Education Centre, the William Norrie Centre, and the French-language affiliate, Université de Saint-Boniface in the Saint Boniface ward.